mhassan2/splunk-n-box/README.md

 ##Note:
-There are few optional items (open source) are not part of my work.
+There are few optional items (open source) not part of my work.
 I added them to the container build for troubleshooting,it’s up to you if you want to install them.
 You may want to exclude them to keep the container footprint small.

 -[screenfetch](http://tuxtweaks.com/2013/12/install-screenfetch-linux/)  : banner screen show host info at ssh login